ccallawa/alyvix_doc/test_case_building.rst

 * You can find more detailed information about the available options for test case objects and components on the :ref:`Interface Options <alyvix_designer_options>` page

-Alyvix Designer can be run as follows:
+Although it is typically run together with Alyvix Editor, Designer can be run in standalone mode as follows:

 .. code-block:: doscon
    :class: short-code-block